-A success B2B marketing campaign needs to be based on content that is quickly digestible by the prospects catches their attention instantly and then offers them a quick way of engagement that seems innocuous.
+A successful B2B marketing campaign needs to be based on content that is quickly digestible by the prospects, catches their attention instantly, and then offers them a quick way of engagement that seems innocuous.

 And if you want to grab the attention of a decision-maker at a company, you need to appeal to their reasoning and intellect, and also to their aesthetics.